Chazhikattu Hospital

-Chazhikattu Hospital is a multi-speciality hospital in Thodupuzha, Idukki district in Kerala, India.
+Baby Memorial Hospital (Earlier Known as Chazhikattu Hospital) is a multi-speciality hospital in Thodupuzha, Idukki district in Kerala, India.
 It was established in 1933 under the Chazhikattu Hospital Trust.

 This hospital is known for critical accident care and orthopaedic surgical treatments.

 This hospital is listed as one of the institution under the 'Disaster Management Directory – 2009' published by the Government of Kerala.

 Departments

 The hospital runs all major medical and surgical services, as well as outpatient facilities and a 24-hour Accident and Emergency department.